 Setting Resistance

-- 1 Select Training > Indoor Trainer > Set Resistance. - 2 Set the resistance force applied by the trainer. - 3 Select an activity profile. - 4 Start pedaling. - 5 If necessary, you can adjust the resistance during your activity.
+- 1 Select Training > Indoor Trainer > Set Resistance. - 2 Set the resistance force applied by the trainer. - 3 Select ▶ to start the activity timer. - 4 If necessary, select + or to adjust the resistance during your activity.

 Setting Target Power